jdsoteldo/hangman-game/README.md

 And if you'd like to get the repository for the Black jack game we built prior to this project just go to [this link](https://github.com/jdsoteldo/blackjack-game) and clone it using the same commands you used to clone this repo!

 Feel free to clone the repo, change it, fork it, keep building on top of what I provided and customize the code in any way, shape or form you wish.

+**_NOTE: If you would like to add new words, delete, update or manipulate in any way the words I have provided you can do so by opening the hangman_words.py file and changing the words from the word_list array_**